airbr/golang-hugo-blog/content/posts/github-mentoring.md

 # OSS Contributions: the gold standard

-I can't do this topic justice: it deserves a whole blog to itself.
-I am also not the best to write about it because I have no particular open source contributions to my name on Github.
+I can't do this topic justice: it deserves a whole blog to itself. ~~I am also not the best to write about it because I have no particular open source contributions to my name on Github.~~

-Open source contributions are arguably the best currency in your belt on GitHub towards getting a job and worth researching getting involved.
+## Updated 2023/2024:

+In line with my own advice, my GitHub ReadME contains basic information about open source contributions:

+I have made small public contributions to the [MDN Web Docs](https://github.com/mdn/content/pull/24346#issuecomment-1493051463), [Sustainable Web Design Community Group](https://github.com/w3c/sustyweb/releases/tag/v1.0-D2), and [WebPageTest documentation](https://github.com/WPO-Foundation/webpagetest-docs/pull/81).
+This profile is mostly personal projects to learn new things.

 # And with all that said...